 - Sea freight: Port and Customs authorities

-- Land transport: Clearance from the RTA in Dubai or the relevant transport authority in other emirates.
+- Land transport: Clearance from the RTA in Dubai or the relevant transport authority in other emirates; land transport companies move goods and people within the UAE and across borders using trucks, vans, and lorries.

 - Warehousing and bonded storage: Municipality and Customs